Is Your Nervous System Out of Balance?

 The bottom line

-Pulsetto Lite earned the highest score in our review because no other device matches its combination of real bilateral tVNS, wireless convenience, short sessions, health tracking integrations, subscription-free access, and the lowest price among true electrical VNS devices.
+Pulsetto Lite earned the highest score in this analysis because no other device matches its combination of real bilateral tVNS, wireless convenience, short sessions, health tracking integrations, subscription-free access, and the lowest price among true electrical VNS devices.
 That's not a marginal win — it's a category of one.

 FCC Certified2-Year WarrantyNo Subscription